SanderHageman/sanderhageman.github.io/about.md

 ---
 layout: default
 title: About
-skills:
-  - name: Programming Languages
-    values:
-      - C++ (3 Years)
-      - C# (2 Years)
-  - name: Engines
-    values:
-      - Unreal Engine 4
-      - Unity 4, 5
 ---
 # {{ page.title }}

 Hello there, I am Sander Hageman, <br>
-Currently I am a fourth year game programming student at the NHTV in Breda.
+Currently I am a fourth-year game programming student at the NHTV (Breda University) in Breda.
 I started programming when I was about 10 years old using Game Maker.
 In 2014 I went to the NHTV to study International Game Architecture and Design to learn more about making games.
 At the NHTV I learned about AAA game development and how to work in teams in varying sizes up to 30 people.

+In my free time I like to play Pathfinder with my friends, play video games, listen to music and tinker with my linux server.
+I also love to participate in game jams like the Ludum Dare and the Global Game Jam and have developed lots of different games over the years.

 {% capture programminglanguages-raw %}
 * __Programming Languages__